 The fact the perpetrator speaks English, albeit poorly, in his video illustrates the global connectedness and organisation of the far right.
 We are not dealing with a few unstable people who are isolated from each other.
 We are instead facing a global network with substantial financial backing.

-Featured image via ILTV ISRAEL DAILY – Screenshot
+Featured image via ILTV Israel News – Screenshot